brussell36/pig-dice-game/README.md

   Total: 8

 Create a _current total player score_ display that shows the sum of that players individual turn scores
-  Input: _total Player score_ = 14, _total turn score_ = 8, Click _hault_
+  Input: _total Player score_ = 14, _total turn score_ = 8, Click _halt_
   Output: _total player score_ = 22

 Implement functionality so if a user rolls a 1 their turn automatically ends and their _total turn score score_ is reduced to 0
   Input: Click _roll_ = 1, _turn ends_
   Output total score = 8, _total player score_ = Unchanged

-Create a button that our user clicks to hault there turn and keep their current score
+Create a button that our user clicks to halt there turn and keep their current turn score and add it to their total player score
-  Input: Click _hault_
+  Input: Click _halt_
   Output: total score = 22

 Implement functionality so that multiple user's can play against one another and keep track of their individual totals